marvin-hansen/alpha-system/deployement/cluster/clickhouse/Readme.md

 ## Access the basic UI

-> kubectl port-forward --namespace quant-engine svc/clickhouse 8123:8123
+> kubectl port-forward  svc/clickhouse 8123:8123

 Open in a browser: